mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step11.md

 {end}
 ```

-Let's finally merge the above command into one line and passit to the kubectl jsonpath option parameter.
-Below, is the result of the command and let's run it and inspect the output:
+Let's finally merge the above command into one line and pass it to the kubectl jsonpath option parameter.
+Below, is the result of the command.
+Go ahead and type into the terminal or click to run it and inspect its output:

 `kubectl get nodes -o=jsonpath='{range  .items[*]}{ .metadata.name} {"\t"}{.status.capacity.cpu} {"\n"}{end}'`{{execute}}